-Sport betting is the activity of predicting sports results and placing a wager on the outcome.
+Sport wagering and fantasy gaming are the activity of predicting sports results and placing a wager on the outcome.
 The payout is based on the outcome.
-The State receives 15% of amount wagered less prizes paid in the month in which the wager was made.
+The State receives 15% of the amount wagered less prizes paid in the month in which the wager was made.
 An overall loss for the month is spread over 3 months.